 When camping in remote locations, that may not have the best range of healthy Vegan food and proteins available, I stock up on their Hot and Savoury.
 So far Mexican Chilli, Cajun Pasta, Thai Green Curry and Chick’n and Mushroom Pasta have all hit the spot!

 A B-Corp that produces the most delicious plant-based protein powders.
 Their Performance Protein has 30g complete protein per shake, as well as BCAAs, digestive enzymes and curcumin to aid recovery after a workout.
 They also do a meal replacement, that I may consider switching to since the bags are more environmentally friendly.
 On top of that they come in plastic free fully compostable packaging.
 No wasteful plastic scoops are included, just use your tablespoon!
-You can use this referral link for 10% off your order too!

 I owe Kristy and Bryce a huge thank you.
 Theirs was the first FIRE blog that I discovered and it set me off down my own road to Financial Independence.
 They regularly share their experiences as they travel the world.
 As well as giving great advice on building and protecting your investment portfolio.